tarsian/python-api-challenge/README.md

 To succeed on this deliverable of the assignment, open the VacationPy.ipynb starter code and complete the following steps:

   - Create a map that displays a point for every city in the city_data_df DataFrame as shown in the following image.
 The size of the point should be the humidity in each city.
+  - Narrow down the city_data_df DataFrame to find your ideal weather condition.
+For example:

+    - A max temperature lower than 27 degrees but higher than 21
+    - Wind speed less than 4.5 m/s
+    - Zero cloudiness

+  - Create a new DataFrame called hotel_df to store the city, country, coordinates, and humidity.
+  - For each city, use the Geoapify API to find the first hotel located within 10,000 meters of your coordinates.
+  - Add the hotel name and the country as additional information in the hover message for each city on the map as in the following image:

 <img src="https://capsule-render.vercel.app/api?type=waving&color=BDBDC8&height=150&section=footer" />